Geometric Theory of Weyl Structures: The natural almost bi-Lagrangian structure

-As a first step, we can characterize Lagrangian Weyl structures $s$ for which the submanifold $s(M)\subset A$ is totally geodesic.
+To start the geometric study of Lagrangian Weyl structures, we can characterize when $s$ has the property that the submanifold $s(M)\subset A$ is totally geodesic.

 \begin{thm} Let $(p:\Cal G\to M,\om)$ be a torsion-free AHS structure and $\pi:A\to M$ its bundle of Weyl structures.
-Let $s:M\to A$ be a smooth section and let $\nabla^s$ denote the corresponding Weyl connections and $\Rho^s$ the corresponding Rho-tensor.
+Let $s:M\to A$ be a smooth section corresponding to a Lagrangian Weyl structure, let $\nabla^s$ denote the corresponding Weyl connections and $\Rho^s$ the corresponding Rho-tensor.
 Then the following conditions are equivalent:

 (1) The submanifold $s(M)\subset A$ is totally geodesic for the canonical connection $D$.

 (2) The submanifold $s(M)\subset A$ is totally geodesic for the Levi-Civita connection of $h$.

 (3) $\nabla^s\Rho^s=0$ \end{thm} \begin{proof} We will use abstract index notation to carry out the computations and denote the Rho tensor of $s$ just by $\Rho$, so this has the form $\Rho_{ij}$ and is symmetric by assumption.
 Since for each $y\in A$ and $x:=\pi(y)\in M$, we can identify $L^-_y$ with $T_xM$ and $L^+_y$ with $T^*_xM$, we can use the index notation also on $A$, but here tangent vectors have the form $(\xi^i,\al_j)$.
 In this language the proof of \cref{prop3.4} shows that for $x\in M$ the tangent space $T_{s(x)}s(M)$ consists of all pairs of the form $(\xi^i,\Rho_{ja}\xi^a)$.
 The condition that $s(M)$ is totally geodesic with respect to $D$ means that for vector field $(\xi,\al)$ on $A$ that is tangent to $s(M)$ along $s(M)$, also the covariant derivative in directions tangent to $s(M)$ is tangent to $s(M)$.